seetadev/RoadICM/README.md

 An initial attempt to learn and develop the Near NFT solution from the Near tutorials/examples was made during the course of NEAR MetaBuild III hackathon  (please visit https://github.com/aspiringsecurity/EthTransport/tree/main/Near-Vehicle-Registration-NFT ) We are also using Rust smart contract template on Near blockchain: https://github.com/seetadev/RoadICM/tree/main/electronicincidentmanagement/Near-rust-smart-contracts

+We are also developing an NFT marketplace using Near blockchain for NFC tags of monitoring devices at roads, which includes CCTV cameras and UAV devices.
+This will enable better transparency in road incident management and early stage detection of the incidents.
+NFC tags will be end commissioned before use.
+Please visit https://github.com/seetadev/RoadICM/tree/main/electronicincidentmanagement/Near-NFT-marketplace

 # How it works: